 Upon receipt of the request, the Records Access Officer shall have at least 24 hours before acting upon the request.

 The Officer shall then:

-- 1. assist the applicant in identifying the records he/he is seeking, - search for the identifiable record(s), - 3. locate the record and take one of the following actions: - a. review the records and delete any information which would constitute unwarranted invasion of personal privacy and thereafter make the record promptly available for inspection, or - b. deny access to the records - 4. upon request for copies of the record: - a. make copies available upon payment of the established fee for use of the office copier. - b. upon request, certify the correctness of the records copied. - 5. if the record cannot be located, take one of the following actions: - a. certify in writing on the application form that the Board of Education is not the local custodian for such a record, or - b. certify in writing on the application form that the record of which the Board of Education is custodian cannot be found or - c. certify in writing on the application form that the record requested has previously been destroyed the purpose of appealing a denial of access to the President of the Board of Education.
+- 1. assist the applicant in identifying the records he/he is seeking, - search for the identifiable record(s), - locate the record and take one of the following actions: - a. review the records and delete any information which would constitute unwarranted invasion of personal privacy and thereafter make the record promptly available for inspection, or - b. deny access to the records

+- 4. upon request for copies of the record: - a. make copies available upon payment of the established fee for use of the office copier. - b. upon request, certify the correctness of the records copied. - 5. if the record cannot be located, take one of the following actions: - a. certify in writing on the application form that the Board of Education is not the local custodian for such a record, or - certify in writing on the application form that the record of which the Board of Education is custodian cannot be found, or - c. certify in writing on the application form that the record requested has previously been destroyed

 The law provides that any individual denied access to a public record may appeal such denial.
-The application form for public access to records has a section which is for
+The application form for public access to records has a section which is for the purpose of appealing a denial of access to the President of the Board of Education.